Fraser Coast Region

 The Fraser Coast Region is a local government area in the Wide Bay–Burnett region of Queensland, Australia, about 250 km north of Brisbane, the state capital.
-It is centred on the twin cities of Hervey Bay and Maryborough and also contains K'gari.
+It is centred on the twin cities of Hervey Bay and Maryborough and also contains K'gari (formerly known as Fraser Island).
 It was created in 2008 from a merger of the Cities of Maryborough and Hervey Bay and the Shires of Woocoo and most of Tiaro.

-The resident population at the was 111,032 and the estimated population in 2023 was 117,940.
+The resident population at the was 111,032 people and the estimated population in 2023 was 117,940.

 The 2024–2025 budget of the Fraser Coast Regional Council is $477 million.